sam-castle/techno-cv/README.md

   <summary>Aim of the Work</summary>

   ## Aim of the Work
 All three of us love dance music AND dancing to music.
-This project birthed from the thought: what if instead of **dancing to music** you could **dance to create music**.
+This project birthed from the thought: what if instead of **dancing to music** you could **dance to create music**?
 Too long have DJs been constrained to their decks, the aim of this work is to explore whether exciting and commercially viable dance music can be created in a manner that is more **expressive** and **stimulating**.
   <p align="center">
     <img width="600" src="images/thomasbangalter.jpg">
 </p>